metagenlab/zDB/eutils/README.md

 ### What is this repository for? ###

 * Quick summary
-Various python scripts to use eutils to retrieve genomes,fasta of proteins or nucleotides, etc.
+Various python scripts to use eutils to retrieve genomes, fasta of proteins or nucleotides, etc.

 * Version
 V1.0